charliegerard/dev-notes/css/inheritedAndNonInheritedProperties.md

 ## Inherited properties

-When no value for an inherited property has been specified on an element, the element gets the **computed value** of that property on its parent element.
+When no value for an inherited property has been specified on an element, the element gets the **computed value** (value transferred from parent to child during inheritance) of that property on its parent element.

 An example of inherited property is the **color** property